What is Hypnosis?

 Hypnosis is as natural to you as the sun is to the forest.
 Applied Hypnosis is using one of the oldest technologies for producing positive and sometimes rapid results.
 Hypnosis accesses the “other-than-conscious” (unconscious) mind to discover both the roots of a problem and what changes can make a difference.
 Below you will find some studies listed, but there are hundreds showing the benefits of hypnosis for mind and body.

 Have you ever heard of a flying phobia?
 It affects a large portion of the population, and although there are many therapies few are as effective as hypnosis.
-When combining Hypnosis with NLP, the positive results are amazing!
-NLP is also referred to as cognitive behavioral therapy and is very effective is resolving phobias.
-Even the US National Library of Medicine, National Institutes of Health show studies reflecting the success of using hypnosis to overcome such phobias. www.ncbi.nlm.nih.gov/pubmed/23189521
+When combining Hypnosis with Neuro Linguistic Programming (NLP), the positive results are amazing!
+NLP is also referred to as cognitive behavioral therapy and is very effective in resolving phobias.
+The US National Library of Medicine, and National Institutes of Health show studies reflecting the success of using hypnosis to overcome such phobias: A Case Report.

 How about hypnosis for Cancer care?
-For nearly 200 years, individuals diagnosed with cancer have successfully used hypnosis to provide psychological and physical comfort. www.ncbi.nlm.nih.gov/pubmed/23168491
+For nearly 200 years, individuals diagnosed with cancer have successfully used hypnosis to provide psychological and physical comfort: Hypnosis for Cancer Care

 Menopause and HOT flashes are significantly reduced with hypnosis.
-Studies of October 22, 2012 discuss the use of hypnosis and methods and results. www.ncbi.nlm.nih.gov/pubmed/23096250 Cat Wilson can show you a more comfortable experience as you, as a wise woman, enjoys the change of life.
+A studies in March, 2013 discussed the use of hypnosis methods and the results.
+Cat Wilson can show you a more comfortable experience as you, a wise woman, enjoys the change of life: Clinical Hypnosis and postmenopausal

 Through the use of positive suggestions, we replace old, embedded programming with a more resourceful outcome.
 Hypnosis makes possible a specific good, to produce a more positive outcome or to remove or change something that is less than positive.
 The client is always in control and always alert to everything going on.
 This is a profound state of relaxation and heightened suggestibility where clients can substitute positive thoughts and beliefs in place of the old negative program that was there.